McLargo/mkdown-docs/docs/project-management/tech-lead.md

 - Provide design direction.
 Follow SOLID principles
 - Good pull request practices

+## Motivation

+- From external party working with a client, we are the providers, the ones that gives the solution.
+- Objective of a ticket is to give value to the product, not just close tickets.
+- Adapt our work methodology.
+- Client can guide, give us rules.
+But our work is our project.
+And needs to be the best possible.
+- We as external need to be lead

 ## Good practices

 - TODO: Redact a generic definition of DONE